kchu25/MOTIFs.jl/README.md

  ```

 # Hardware requirements
-For now, a GPU is required for this package due to the use of [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) to accelerate some computations.
-I plan to implement a CPU extension in the future.
+Currently, a GPU is required for this package as it utilizes [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) to accelerate certain computations.
+However, I plan to implement a CPU extension in the future.

 # Adjustable Hyperparameters